JANCOKRAIMUBAWOK/UrlTok2/README.md

 ## Quickly Convert TikTok Videos into a MP4 File!

-With the help of the brand UrlTok version you can easily, configurate your personal preferences, scrape three types of proxies, download a Tiktok video manually or automatically, check the newest updates on Dicord and Github.
+With the help of the brand UrlTok version you can easily, configurate your personal preferences, scrape three types of proxies, download a Tiktok video manually or automatically, check the newest updates on Discord and Github.

 # About the Project